jlfaucher/executor5-bulk/docs/trunk/tools/readme.txt

 ooRexx-docs-bildutils-check

-        - contains an additional script used by the Jenkins framework to (i) see if any changes have been made to the documentation build tools folder, and
-          (ii) upload those tools that have been amended to sourceforge Files section.
+        - contains an additional script used by the Jenkins framework to (i) see if any changes have been made to the readme.txt file and (ii) upload it to sourceforge when there are amendments.
           This script is intended for use by the developers only.